Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 If you are trying to calculate the exact metal roof cost vs shingle roof cost, you have likely realized that the answer isn’t a simple flat number.
 The price gap varies widely depending on whether you are comparing cheap 3-tab asphalt to exposed-fastener corrugated metal, or premium architectural shingles to a high-end standing-seam metal roof.

-In this comprehensive 2026 guide, we will break down the exact costs per square foot, analyze the long-term ROI, and help you decide which material is the smartest financial investment for your home’s climate.
+In this comprehensive 2026 guide, we will break down the exact costs per square foot, provide calculation tables for different home sizes, analyze the long-term ROI, and help you decide which material is the smartest financial investment for your home’s climate.

 A side-by-side comparison of a standing seam metal roof and architectural asphalt shingles